 - Metabolic Diseases Initiative – an new initiative tackling the root biological causes and effects of inflammation, stress, and metabolic processes that result in diabetes and other life-shortening metabolic diseases.

-Learn more about metabolic disease research at HSPH
+Learn more about current metabolic disease research

 - Predictive Pandemic Modeling – a new program dedicated to forecasting, tracking, and reversing pandemics using techniques ranging from whole-genome sequencing to cell phone technologies.

-Learn more about pandemic modeling at HSPH
+Learn more about pandemic modeling at Harvard Chan

 - JBL Radiation Sciences Center – an expanded and revitalized center for the science of radiation biology rooted in the John B. Little Center for Radiation Biology and Environmental Health.

 Learn more about the John B. Little Center

 - Harvard T.H.
 Chan School of Public Health AIDS Initiative – a renowned research and education initiative to end the AIDS epidemic in Africa and developing countries through laboratory research, clinical trials, education, and leadership.